Subaru EJ engine: EJ22G

-Phase two closed deck, based on the North American 1991-94 Legacy Turbo EJ22T engine uses the same casting marks but with a updated thrust bearing to position #5 instead of #3.
+Phase two closed deck, based on the North American 1991–94 Legacy Turbo EJ22T engine uses the same casting marks but with an updated thrust bearing to position #5 instead of #3.
 It Uses identical cylinder heads and IHI RHF 5HB turbocharger as a EJ20K STi but with a unique closed deck crank case.
-The pistons and connecting rods are stock not forged.
+The pistons and connecting rods are forged.
 Although being closed deck, the block does not feature oil squirters for piston cooling, opposed to the EJ20G closed deck block and the USDM-only Legacy EJ22T closed deck block.
 Popular press often states the power of this engine was more than the factory stated 280 ps, citing that 280 ps was the maximum allowable power car companies in Japan could advertise at the time due to the gentleman's agreement.
 305 hp, 300 hp+ "Way more than 280hp", are some examples, though it is impossible to truly substantiate these claims.